How do I know which association to sign my son or daughter up with?

 Does Mid-Florida Pop Warner coordinate the physicals?

 No. Parents are responsible for getting their children’s physicals scheduled with the doctor of their choice, and some associations will coordinate group physicals.
-Participants must complete a 2016 Pop Warner Physical Fitness and Medical History form which must also be signed or stamped by a doctor on or after January 1st.
+Participants must complete a 2019 Pop Warner Physical Fitness and Medical History Form which must also be signed or stamped by a doctor on or after January 1st.

 If my child doesn’t like it can I get my money back?

 Refund policies are managed by each association.
-Please check with the website or management of your association for details.
+Please check with the management of your association for details.

 When does the season start?